 - On pages 49 and 50 in the reader you will find a scene in which the main characters introduce themselves on stage.
 You can recreate this scene in your classroom.
 Use the whiteboard as the background and set up a temporary stage in the front of the classroom.
 Really creative students can design sketches and you can even ask your students to dress up for the scene.

-2 Here are some more points you can discuss after reading the story:
+2 Here are some more discussion points.

 - Friendship and trust